How We Work

 At a high level LocalGov Drupal has:

-- a steering group responsible for coordinating the strategic direction of the organisation
+- a steering group responsible for coordinating the strategic direction of the product and project

 - a product group of product and service owners which determines the overall direction of feature development

 - a technical group of developers which maintains the technical integrity and manages core releases.